CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

 ### Execute Single-Partition Query

-1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **New File** menu option.
+1. In the Visual Studio Code window, double-click the **Student.cs** file to open an editor tab for the file.

-1. Name the new file **GeneralInteraction.cs** .
-The editor tab will automatically open for the new file.

-1. Paste in the following code for the ``GeneralInteraction`` class:
+1. Replace the existing **Student** class implementation with the following code:

     ```csharp
-    public class GeneralInteraction : IInteraction
+    public class Student
     {
-        public string id { get; set; }
+        public string studentAlias { get; set; }
+        public int age { get; set; }
+        public int enrollmentYear { get; set; }

-        public string type { get; set; }
+        public int projectedGraduationYear { get; set; }
     }
     ```

-1. Back in the Visual Studio Code window, double-click the **Program.cs** file to open an editor tab for the file.
+1. In the Visual Studio Code window, double-click the **Program.cs** file to open an editor tab for the file.

 1. Within the **Program.cs** editor tab, locate the **Main** method and delete any existing code: